aletss/schedules/README.md

 This project is the first attempt to solve a common problem on any organization that wants to *optimize* the schedule between teachers and students taking into account
 1. Teacher's availability and knowledge (subjects that can teach)
-2. Student's needs (subjects that need to enroll)
+2. Students' needs (subjects that need to enroll)
 3. Classrooms availability (hours and capacity)

 based on the profit defined as